 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Lesheng Zhang: This methodology enabled the investigation of the impact from skin care product to key skin components including water, protein and lipid.____ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.